Nigel Mansell: British Touring Car Championship

 Mansell made a return to racing in 1998 in the British Touring Car Championship, driving in a Ford Mondeo for three rounds.
 With the number 5 already taken by James Thompson, Mansell raced with the red number 55.

-At his first event at Donington Park, he retired three laps into the sprint race, meaning he would start the feature race in 19th position on the grid.
+At his first event at Donington Park, Mansell retired three laps into the sprint race, meaning he would start the feature race in 19th position on the grid.
 As the conditions changed and the track became wetter, Mansell found himself leading the race for several laps, and he finished in fifth position.
 The race was regarded by many fans as one of the greatest in touring car history.

-It was to be his best finish in the series, as he failed to finish either race at the next round he participated in at Brands Hatch, and at his final race at Silverstone he finished in 14th and 11th place.
+It was to be his best finish in the series, as Mansell failed to finish either race at the next round he participated in at Brands Hatch, and at his final race at Silverstone he finished in 14th and 11th place.
 Having competed in three of the 13 rounds, he finished 18th out of 21 in the Drivers' Championship.